tinkeros/HolyGFXBot/README.md

   - See [available Turtle API drawing functions](https://tinkeros.github.io/HolyGFX/turtle.html)
   - [Turtle examples](https://github.com/tinkeros/HolyGFXBot/blob/master/TurtleExamples.md)

+### Converting image files using GIMP (linux)
+  - Install `tinkeros.gpl` into your `.config/GIMP/<GIMP version number here>/palettes/` folder
+  - Scale image so both dimensions are a multiple of 8
+  - Image -> Mode -> Indexed (Use custom palette TinkerOS, uncheck "Remove unused and duplicate colors from colormap, choose desired dithering)
+  - Save image as RAW (this will produce a file whose size is exactly width*height bytes, where each byte is the correspond TinkerOS color for that pixel)
+  - Now you can make reformat the bytes as an array in code and get boiler plate code to draw it with `python3 raw2bytearray.py image.raw width height`

 ## Examples (cool things you can draw with <= 2000 discord characters):

 ### 42x42 Chad